 The calculation of the research population is as follows: n = 49.75 or rounded up to 50.
 The data source for this research is internal data, namely data obtained from the Karangrejo Village Tax Collection Officer.
-For the problem formulation, research objectives, and hypotheses tested in this research, the data analysis technique used is Structural Equation Modeling (SEM), a combined analysis technique between factor analysis and regression analysis, and its application is carried out simultaneously.
+In accordance with the problem formulation and research objectives, as well as the hypotheses tested in this research, the data analysis technique used in this research is Structual Equation Modeling (SEM), a combined analysis technique between factor analysis and regression analysis and its application is carried out simultaneously.
 Technically, the considerations for using SEM in this research are: (1) SEM provides a direct method relating to multiple relationships simultaneously while providing efficiency in statistical analysis (2) Its ability to test relationships comprehensively and provide a form of exploratory analysis transaction leading to confirmatory analysis.
-To analyze the data using the technique in question, the SmartPLS 3.0 application program was used.
+To analyze the data using the technique in question, the SmartPLS 3.0 application program was used